-The 2011 Bradley Stoke Community Festival gets underway at 9:30am today (Friday) with a coffee morning, stalls and children’s entertainment at the Jubilee Centre in Savages Wood Road.
+The 2012 Bradley Stoke Community Festival gets underway at 9:30am today (Friday 1st) with children’s entertainment at the Jubilee Centre in Savages Wood Road.

-The band line up is headed by the Counterfeit Bee Gees, with support from a number of local bands that include Cassette, winners of the 2010 Bradley Stoke Battle of the Bands competition.
+The band line up is headed by Baraka, with support from a number of local bands that include A Holiday Rumour and Little Intentions, both formed of students from Bradley Stoke Community School.

-Dance groups performing in between the bands this year include the South Gloucestershire Chinese Association demonstrating Tai Chi routines along with the Bollywood dancers, the popular Egyptian Nights and the superb Annette’s Academy Dancers.
+Dance groups performing in between the bands this year include the South Gloucestershire Chinese Association, Annette’s Academy and the Pauline Quirk Dancers.

-Around 55 community, local business, information and food stalls will form the annual Community Fair in the Jubilee Centre Arena and on Jubilee Green, while a schools football tournament for Year 1 boys / Year 3-4 girls, will take place on the upper pitch from 10:30am.
+Sideshows, arts & crafts and community stalls will offer a wide range of local products and novelties, while a schools football tournament for Year 1 boys / Year 3-4 girls, will take place on the upper pitch from 10:30am.

 The Baileys Court church service will be followed at 12 noon by competitions and entertainment for all the whole family.